Natural Language Statistical Features of LSTM-generated Texts: Conclusions

 \begin{IEEEbiography}[{ }]{Marcelo A. Montemurro} obtained a PhD in Theoretical Physics in 2002 at the National University of C\'ordoba (Argentina).
 He then moved to Italy with a fellowship from UNESCO to work at the International Centre for Theoretical Physics in Trieste (Italy).
 In 2004 he moved to the University of Manchester (UK) where he held a number of fellowships before being appointed Lecturer.
 His research interests include the statistical physics of complex systems and computational neuroscience. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Mirko Degli Esposti} is Full Professor in Mathematical Physics in the Computer Science Department of the University of Bologna.
+\begin{IEEEbiography}[{ }]{Mirko Degli Esposti} is Full Professor in Mathematical Physics in the Computer Science Department at University of Bologna.
 He holds a Degree in Physics and a PhD in Mathematics (Caltech and PennState, USA).
-He was postdoctoral fellow at the Mathematical Science Research Institute (M.S.R.I), Berkeley, and a visiting Professor at the Georgia Institute of Technology.
-He has been Head of the Department of Mathematics at the University of Bologna, and since November 2016 he is the Deputy Rector of the University of Bologna.
-He collaborates with the Sony Computer Science Laboratory in Paris on the relations between art and technology.
-His research was initially devoted to mathematical aspects of quantum mechanics and of the theory of complex systems.
-Lately he has turned his attentions to some applications of the theory of dynamical systems and of information theory to life science and human science, in particular human language. \end{IEEEbiography}
+Lately he turned his attention to applications of the theory of dynamical systems and of information theory to life science and human science, in particular human language. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Giampaolo Cristadoro} Giampaolo Cristadoro is Associate Professor in Mathematical Physics at the Department of Mathematics and Applications of the University of Milano-Bicocca.
-He received the PhD in Theoretical Physics from the University of Insubria - Como (Italy) and from the University Paul-Sabatier - Toulouse (France).
-He was postdoctoral fellow at the Max Planck Institute for the Physics of Complex Systems (MPIPKS) in Dresden (Germany), at the Center for Nonlinear and Complex Systems - Como (Italy) and at the Department of Mathematics of the University of Bologna where he was later appointed Assistant Professor and Associate Professor.
-His research interests include dynamical systems, probability and information theory, with particular emphasis to applications in the life science and natural language. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Giampaolo Cristadoro} is Associate Professor in Mathematical Physics at the Department of Mathematics and Applications, University of Milano-Bicocca.
+He received the PhD in Theoretical Physics from the University of Insubria, Como and the University Paul-Sabatier, Toulouse.
+He was postdoctoral fellow at the Max Planck Institute for the Physics of Complex Systems in Dresden, at the Center for Nonlinear and Complex Systems in Como, and at the Department of Mathematics at University of Bologna, where he became Assistant and Associate Professor.
+His research interests include dynamical systems, probability and information theory, with applications to life science and natural language. \end{IEEEbiography}